 The Central Office charges parishes of the Diocese an assessment on weekly offertory collections as a means to provide funds for the recurring operations of the Central Office.
 This assessment is calculated on a sliding scale ranging from 1.27% to 16.00% of the gross collections.
 There are also tax exemptions and tax reductions based on the circumstances of the specific parish.
-In addition, the Central Office assessed approximately \$34,000 and \$189,000 in 2016 and 2015, respectively, to parishes that have students enrolled at Nolan High School.
+In addition, the Central Office assessed approximately \$222,000 and \$34,000 in 2017 and 2016, respectively, to parishes that have students enrolled at Nolan High School.
+These amounts are transferred to the school to help support operations.